ugorji/go-common/safestore/README.md

 # go-common/safestore

-This repository contains the `go-common/safestore` library (or command).
+This repository contains the `go-common/safestore` library.

 To install: